hyprwm/hyprland-wiki/pages/Configuring/Variables.md

 | --- | --- | --- | --- |
 | xx_color_management_v4 | enable color management protocol | bool | false |

+Since The release of `Mesa 25.1.1` settings below are no longer required, so just skip.

 Requires a client with `frog-color-management-v1` or `xx-color-management-v4` support like gamescope or https://github.com/Zamundaaa/VK_hdr_layer

 Steam: